MCP Integration

 Settings->Tools->AI Assistant->Model Context Protocol (MCP). - Click

-+ Add. - Select the STDIO tab and paste the JSON configuration.
++ Add. - Select the HTTP or STDIO tab and paste the JSON configuration.

 - Click